Why does my cat sleep under the covers?

 It can be a bit of an odd sight.
 However, cats have their own reasons for this behavior.

-Is It Good for Your Cat to Sleep Under Your Cover?
+Is It Ok for My Cat to Sleep Under the Covers?

 Be sure that you don’t spook your cat while they’re sleeping.